Coxeter graph: Construction

 The simplest construction of a Coxeter graph is from a Fano plane.
 Take the 7C3 = 35 possible 3-combinations on 7 objects.
 Discard the 7 triplets that correspond to the lines of the Fano plane, leaving 28 triplets.
 Link two triplets if they are disjoint.
 The result is the Coxeter graph.
 (See image.)
-This construction exhibits the Coxeter graph as an induced subgraph of the Kneser graph KG_{7,3}.
+This construction exhibits the Coxeter graph as an induced subgraph of the odd graph O4, also known as the Kneser graph KG_{7,3}.

 The Coxeter graph may also be constructed from the smaller distance-regular Heawood graph by constructing a vertex for each 6-cycle in the Heawood graph and an edge for each disjoint pair of 6-cycles.

 The Coxeter graph may be derived from the Hoffman-Singleton graph.
 Take any vertex v in the Hoffman-Singleton graph.
 There is an independent set of size 15 that includes v.
 Delete the 7 neighbors of v, and the whole independent set including v, leaving behind the Coxeter graph.